 Electromotive Force Induced by a Variable Magnetic Field

-In a coil that encloses a surface traversed by a magnetic flux, an electromotive force is generated proportional to the rate of change of the flux over time.
+In a coil that encloses a surface traversed by a magnetic flux, an electric force is generated proportional to the rate of change of the flux over time.

 A potential difference is also generated between the ends of an electrical conductor that moves perpendicular to a magnetic field.